-Scott E. Geiger, CFA, Portfolio Manager at Vanguard.
-He has co-managed the Fund since 2022.
+Christine D. Franquin, Principal of Vanguard.
+She has co-managed the Fund since 2017.

 Michael Perre, Principal of Vanguard.
-He has co-managed the Fund since 2015.
+He has managed the Fund since 2008 (co-managed since 2016).

 Purchase and Sale of Fund Shares

 ETF Shares may only be bought and sold in the secondary market through a brokerage firm.
 The price you pay or receive for ETF Shares will be the prevailing market price, which may be more (premium) or less (discount) than the NAV of the shares.
 The brokerage firm may charge you a commission to execute the transaction.
 Unless imposed by your brokerage firm, there is no minimum dollar amount you must invest and no minimum number of shares you must buy.
 ETF Shares of the Fund cannot be directly purchased from or redeemed with the Fund, except by certain authorized broker-dealers.
 These broker-dealers may purchase and redeem ETF Shares only in large blocks (Creation Units), typically in exchange for baskets of securities.